Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - **nmap** Simply typing nmap in kali will tell you about the various commands you can use along with it

+- The main goal of nmap is to determine which ports are open and which OS and services are running on those open ports

 `nmap -T4 -p- -A <ipaddress>` T4 is speed (max 5- might miss some things) -p- means scanning all ports- i-e it will run to check all possible ports to see which one is open, but if you leave this out then it means that it will scan top 1000 ports I can also specify certain ports if I like for example `-p 80,443`. `-A` tell me everything (**OS detection, version detection, script scanning and trace route**).
 Not that even if its not typed in the command `-sS`  (stelth scan for TCP) is automatically included
 - Note that -A is the real speed killer here as it is checking for all the versions `nmap -sU -T4 -p- -A <ipaddress>`  - sU is for scanning UDP